 After spending seven years with Bayern Munich, he joined Real Madrid in 2014.
 Kroos has had an incredibly successful career and will certainly go down as a club legend at both European giants.

 Kroos has a vast array of trophies in his cabinet.
-He has won league titles in Spain and Germany five times besides winning four domestic cups.
-He has also won the prestigious UEFA Champions League with both clubs, winning it with Bayern in 2013 and doing a three-peat with Real Madrid (2016 to 2018).
+He has won league titles in Spain and Germany six times in addition to winning four domestic cups.
+He has also won the prestigious UEFA Champions League with both clubs, winning it with Bayern in 2013 and a staggering four times with Real Madrid (2016-2018 and 2022).